ROLE & SKILLS

-Next, we came back to the grocery stores a week after the observation and find people who's shopping for shampoo to do a
+We came back to the grocery stores a week after the observation and find people who are shopping for shampoo to do a

 - Most people consider price when choosing a product.

-- Open to try new brands or scents but mostly have their preferred brands.
+- Open to trying new brands or scents but mostly have their preferred brands.

 - Most people purchased toiletries for themselves.

 The kiosk prototype went through 4 stages of implementation in total.
 We added a few small details